semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 ![Jira configuration screen for field data mappings](/img/jira-configure-defaults.png) **_Figure._** The Jira configuration screen for field data mappings.

-Semgrep also supports the use of custom issue types and custom fields.
+The integration supports the use of custom Jira issue types and custom fields.

 To create a mapping: